 Lamb Eco for Cats

-Lamb Eco Recipe is a unique blend of human grade, humanely raised beef muscle meat and organs, and a sustainable insect protein from Black Soldier Fly larvae.
+Lamb Eco Recipe is a unique blend of human grade, humanely raised lamb muscle meat and organs, and a sustainable insect protein from Black Soldier Fly larvae.
 This meal is better for the environment and for managing costs.
 It contains a wealth of minerals and Omega-3 fatty acids to compliment any meal!

 No additives, preservatives or fillers.